Renfrew: Economy

 The major industry of Renfrew was previously shipbuilding.
 Simons and Lobnitz, most notable for building sand dredgers were based in the town.
 The Renfrew shipyard closed in the early 1960s.

 Further expansion of Renfrew's economy took place in 1938 with the opening of Hillington industrial estate, now named Hillington Park, not to be confused with the neighbouring Hillington housing estate which falls within the city of Glasgow's boundaries.

 Renfrew is home to the engineering company Doosan Babcock (formerly Babcock & Wilcox), the King George V Dock and the Braehead out-of-town retail development.

 Geography

 Renfrew is at the confluence of the River Clyde and the River Cart.
-A passenger ferry crosses the Clyde to Yoker and a bascule bridge spans the Cart to Inchinnan and Glasgow International Airport.
+A passenger ferry previously crossed the Clyde to Yoker, now the Renfrew Bridge spans the Clyde to Clydebank and Yoker.
+A bascule bridge spans the Cart to Inchinnan and Glasgow Airport.
 King's Inch and Sand Inch islands once lay off the river bank of the Clyde on the southern side until they became joined with the 'mainland' and they are now part of Renfrew.